 Understanding rat lifespan helps us time treatments right and cut down rebound.
 I’ve worked as a licensed technician since 2015, fielding rat calls in Old Town.
-Let’s dive into lifespan facts and how they drive our four-step rodent protocol.
+Here’s how lifespan facts drive our four-step rodent protocol.

 Understanding Rat Species in the Mid-Atlantic